aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/07-job-orchestration.md

 For many ML problems, we would be bothered with finding the optimal parameters to train our models with.
-While we are able to override and set the values for the parameters for our model training workflows, imagine having to sweep through a distribution of values with steps within a set range.
-For example, if you were seek for the optimal learning rate for training our model within a log space, we would have to execute `polyaxon run` multiple times manually just to provide the training script with different learning rate value each time.
+While we are able to override the parameters for our model training workflows, imagine having to sweep through a distribution of values.
+For example, if you were to seek for the optimal learning rate within a log space, we would have to execute
+`polyaxon run` a myriad of times manually, just to provide the training script with a different learning rate value each time.
 It is reasonable that one seeks for ways to automate this workflow.

 [Optuna](https://optuna.readthedocs.io/en/stable/) is an optimisation